-For those looking to get out of the city, we recommend our optional day trip to 'Wachau' in the magnificent Danube Valley (listed Unesco World Cultural Heritage).
-The tour includes a visit of the impressive Melk Abbey before passing by the medieval village of Durnstein and the charming town of Krems.
+For those looking to get out of the city, we recommend our optional day trip to Wachau in the magnificent Danube Valley (listed Unesco World Cultural Heritage).
+Tours include a visit of the impressive Melk Abbey as well as the medieval village of Durnstein.
 The beautiful 'Salzkammergut' lake district and Salzburg, birthplace of Mozart, are also great choices so be sure to check our optional sightseeing tours for availability and prices.

 Your Last Day in Vienna

 Depart your hotel for the airport for your return home.
 We recommend that you purchase a private transfer, if so a representative will meet you at the hotel, in time to take you to the airport for your flight out.